Abadrausar/Rubble-/rubble/Rubble Readme.txt

 If you use OSX or linux, 32 bit binarys for these OSes can be found in the "raw/rubble" directory.
 If you want 64 bit binarys you can compile them yourself (or you can ask very, very nicly and I may do it for you ;) ).

+Docs for all NCA4 script commands are in "raw/rubble/nca docs", the file "NCA4.nca" is syntax/code examples.

 ==============================================
 Configure:
 ==============================================

 Rubble allows you to change its directory settings via command line options.
 To see these options and their defaults run "rubble -h".

-If you want to use non-default settings most of the time the best thing to do is make a batch file something like this:
+If you want to use non-default settings more than once, the best thing to do is make a batch file something like this:
 	@rubble -outputdir="./objects" -configdir="./source" -basedir="./source/base" -addonsdir="./source/addons"
 	@pause